|

 princess who, in the last years of her short life, led a life of rigorous

 self-sacrifice and service to the poor and sick.
+Some other significant women of the thirteenth through

 fifteenth centuries included Hechthild of Magdeburg, Gertrude the Great, Angela